serokell/srkwarrior/README.md

 * `task /OPS-200/ start` to clock in
 * `task /OPS-200/ stop` to clock out
 * `task /OPS-200/ annotate "Message"` to add annotations
-* `srkwarrior-report` to generate a report for today, `srkwarrior-report week` to generate a report for the last week, `srkwarrior-report yesterday - today` to generate a report for yesterday
 * `srkwarrior-export` to export all clocked time that has not yet been exported

 You might also find visual reports like `timew day` and `task burndown` useful.